Alvin1359/pandas-challenge/README.md

-# Pandas Challenge
+# Pandas - School Summaries
-Repository containing Pandas Challenge
 This challenge requires analysing some sample school results in order to aggregate the data and show any trends

 **District Summary**